Softhouse/git-workshop/documents/README.md

 ![powershell][3]

-and use the following SINGLE command:
+and use the following two commands:

-<pre>Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform -norestart dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all</pre>
+<pre>Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform -norestart</pre>

+<pre>dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all</pre>

 ### Download a Linux system from the Windows store